Why we write

-I recently wrote a post titled "Why write?" which received interesting and inspiring follow-ups from other bloggers.
-I want to express my gratitude to everyone who has contributed so far.
+I recently wrote a post titled “Why write?”, which sparked some thoughtful and inspiring responses from fellow bloggers.
+I’m truly grateful to everyone who’s contributed so far.

-These stories definitely deserve a post of their own, and that's why I'm creating this "Why We Write" entry.
-I've also decided to include a personal favorite quote from each one.
+These stories definitely deserve a post of their own—so here it is: the “Why we write” entry.
+I’ve also included one of my favorite quotes from each post.

 Because I love sharing stuff and I need to clean my mind. — Batuhan